mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 #### Multiple grouping column

-To display a column for each grouping criterion, set the `rowGroupingColumnMode` prop to `multiple.
+To display a column for each grouping criterion, set the `rowGroupingColumnMode` prop to `multiple`.

 {{"demo": "pages/components/data-grid/group-pivot/RowGroupingMultipleGroupingCol.js", "bg": "inline", "defaultCodeOpen": false}}